Useful information on customer protection

 Avenida de Andalucía 10-12

-If you are a UniVía user and have a code card, by filling in the details requested in the following form: Claims and Complaints Form
+- Online: If you are a Digital Banking user and have a code card, by filling in the details requested in the following form: Claims and Complaints Form

-4. That the activity and functioning of Unicaja Banco's customer service department is governed, in addition to the customer protection regulations that shall be cited below, by the “Customer Protection Guidelines of Unicaja Banco, SA and companies from its group adhering to these” approved by Unicaja Banco's Board of Directors.
+The activity and functioning of Unicaja Banco's customer service department is governed, in addition to the customer protection regulations that shall be cited below, by the “Customer Protection Guidelines of Unicaja Banco, SA and companies from its group adhering to these” approved by Unicaja Banco's Board of Directors that we make available to you at the following link Customer Protection Guidelines.

 - UNIMEDIACIÓN, S.L.
 (Banking - linked insurance operator)